Overview

 Multiple network interface cards using kernel names

-If your machine has multiple network interface cards (NICs) using kernel names (ethX), we offer to automatically update the name from ethX to cpethX during elevation.
+If your machine has multiple network interface cards (NICs) using kernel names (ethX

 MySQL version